amerocu/cookitter/README.md

 ### Important

-- feat: crop portals with corresponding imgame path
 - feat: create layers if not present

 ### Needed

 - feat: empty (white) portal for first and last page
-- feat: visual clue of which are the cloned elements and which are the original one
 - feat: show how much it took to render the elements
-- feat: if the user does an undo, pause the sync for 1 second.
+- feat: if the user does an undo, pause the sync for 1 second

 ### Useful

 - feat: move imageCapture check in the UI and eventually disable the portals feature
 - feat: manage elements that span multiple artbook
 - feat: copy multiple types of elements
-- feat: copy layers and groups three
 - feat: handle locked layers

   name: "Error"
   message: "Cannot modify a layer that is locked"
   number: 9024

+- feat: PathItems outiline is hidden when used in a clipping group

 ## Known Bugs

 - if a copied item is selected, rerender deselects it
 - re-render pollute the illustrator history
-- portals reuse is not as effective as it seems, because Illustrator kind of recreate the PathIten when the image change.
+- portals reuse is not as effective as it seems, because Illustrator kind of recreate the PathIten when the image change